cartrawler/cartrawler.github.io/docs/android/apis/vehicles.md

 We expose a method on the builder to retrieve the vehicle list based on a sort type and limit you specify.

-Calling the `requestVehicles` function will trigger a vehicles request based on the provided pick-up and drop-off dates, and an IATA or pick-up location code.
-The number of vehicles returned can be specified.
+Calling the `getVehicles` function will trigger a vehicles request based on the provided pick-up and drop-off dates, and an IATA or pick-up location code.

-The sort type can be either:
-- `FLAG_BEST_PRICE`, which returns the cheapest cars in the list
-- `FLAG_RECOMMENDED`, which returns the CarTrawler recommended cars.

 A `VehiclesListener` is passed into the `getVehicleDetails` method and the SDK will call the required methods once the relevant events have occurred.